alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-And another "artsy" shot with more lens flare, and both the road bridges in the shot:
+And another "artsy" shot with more lens flare, and both the road bridges in the shot.
+I love the detail of the underside on the nearer bridge.

 <figure class="wide_img">
   {%